Should I buy Bitcoin?

-One approach would be to illegalize Bitcoin exchanges and hence prevent people from buying it.
-They might even go as far as legalizing Bitcoin and making anyone holding it legally liable.
+One approach would be to illegalize Bitcoin exchanges and hence prevent investors from buying it.
+They might even go as far as legalizing Bitcoin and making anyone holding coins legally liable.

 Something similar has already happened back in 1933 when the US Government made it illegal to hold gold, and confiscated this precious metal from its citizens.

 That being said, unlike Gold, Bitcoin is not a physical asset that can easily be identified by the Government.
 An individual could simply memorize the private keys to his coins, or even send them to friends or family abroad with just the click of a button.